jfox015/OOTP-Online-League-Manager/README.md

-# OOTP Online Leagues Manager Module
+# FOSP::Online League Manager Module

-A custom online league administration module for OOTP Online Leagues.
+The Flagship module of the Fox Open Sports Platform (FOSP).
+Provides a custom online league administration module for Online Sports Sim Leagues like Out of the Park Baseball (OOTP).
 Built using the Bonfire HMVC Admin Dashboard mod for CodeIgniter 2.0+.

 ## Features

-- Default Online League Home Page
+- Online League Home Page
 - Customizable League Details
-- Set site members as team owners
+- Set site members as sport sim team owners
--Create site members for unclaimed teams
+- Create site members for unclaimed teams
 - SQL Data Loading Manager
-- Sim Update control panel
+- Sim Update Control Panel
+- Integration with other FOSP and Bonfire modules

 ## Keep Current on the Mod